Pegasus9876/Blinks-Bot/README.md

-# Blink-Bot — README
+# Blinks-Bot — README

-A small, pragmatic assistant for Solana token actions (swap, price, balance, stake, donate, games, etc.).
+A pragmatic assistant for Solana token actions (swap, price, balance, stake, donate, games, etc.).
 This repo contains a CLI + lightweight intent/entity parsing pipeline and a small HTTP endpoint for integration.

 ---